 The expectation for Mae to maintain communication across three screens while at work appears as a clear sign that The Circle doesn't expect their employees to ever concentrate fully on a single task.
 All workers at The Circle are subject to the whims of technology, plagued by constant distraction, gratified by instant and shallow communication, conditioned to share without consideration for privacy or security.
 When The Circle feels the need to silence dissenters, they make use of private information, previously so willingly offered by these members of society.

-When criticised of deliberately avoiding participation, Mae cites her father's illness, which has meant she was not 'present' over the time period (The Circle, p 182).
-The Circle's HR representatives focus on this term, suggesting that she was instead 'absent'.
-They imply her presence in the community, her existence, is dependent on her ability to document these experiences on social media.
-This seems intended to prompt social anxiety, a feeling summed up by a phrase added to the Oxford English Dictionary in 2013, FOMO or 'Fear of missing out'.
-This is a phrase unique to modern life, where a sense that others may be having more fun prompts us to repeatedly check social media.
-A symptom of low self esteem, the situation is rarely improved by checking social media, where 'Photoshopped' and curated posts from peers, celebrities and Instagram stars can leave us feeling that our lives are significantly less colourful and luxurious.
+Mae is accused of deliberately avoiding participation, and cites her father's illness as the reason for her 'absence' (The Circle, p 182).
+The Circle's HR representatives imply her presence in the community, her existence, is dependent on her ability to document these experiences on social media.
+This social anxiety brings to mind a phrase added to the Oxford English Dictionary in 2013, FOMO or 'Fear of missing out' - a phrase and concept unique to modern life.
+However, that drive to be constantly conncected can leave us feeling that our lives are significantly less colourful and luxurious than the curated lives of celebrities and influencers.

 Driven by a desire to please and be recognised by her work colleagues, Mae offers her full attention towards increasing her 'Participation rank'.
 Within a short space of time, with concerted effort, she is able to rise thousands of places in the ranks of society, to reach the top two thousand contributors.
 This implies that social mobility is encouraged in The Circle and accessible to those who are willing to put in the effort.
 With this rise in rank comes increased recognition from peers and rewards from the company.
 Mae can be said to have reached the circle of top influencers, whose success is quantified by their Participation rank.